DEFRA/software-development-standards/standards/common_coding_standards.md

 Other than that when considering the name for a method, class, module etc try not to approach it from what makes sense to you, but instead what best describes the intent of the thing, and what will help the person who comes after you.

-Stick to the conventions and naming standards of the language or framework you are using
+Stick to the conventions and naming standards of the language or framework you are using.

 Aim to write readable code that does not require comments.